swisspol/XLFacility/README.md

 **IMPORTANT:** So far you've seen how to "override" `NSLog()` calls in your source code to redirect messages to XLFacility at the `INFO` level but this is not the best approach.
 Instead don't use `NSLog()` at all but call directly XLFacility functions to log messages.

-You can log messages in XLFacility by calling the `-log...` methods on the shared `XLFacility` instance or by using the macros from `XLFacilityMacros.h`.
+You can log messages in XLFacility by calling the logging methods on the shared `XLFacility` instance or by using the macros from [XLFacilityMacros.h](XLFacility/Core/XLFacilityMacros.h).
 The latter is highly recommended as macros produce the exact same logging results but are quite easier to the eye, faster to type, and most importantly they avoid evaluating their arguments unless necessary.

 The following macros are available to log messages at various levels:
 * `XLOG_DEBUG(...)`: Becomes a no-op if building "Release" (i.e. if the `DEBUG` preprocessor constant evaluates to zero)